AJim98/Hangman/README.md

 3. Designed and executed logical structures, incorporating conditional statements to enhance user experience.
 4. Used OOP principles including encapsulation and abstraction.

+Please note that the full, completed Hangman game is saved as "milestone5.py".